 The pipeline runs automatically every night at 02:00 UTC, sealing up to 50 new discoveries per run.
 A compound will not appear twice for the same pathway context against the same corpus version.

-03 — Scoring
+03 — Scoring & Plans

-Discovery score and biotech score
+Discovery score and access tiers

 Discovery Score — biological breadth